 Do fluorescent lights cause anxiety?

-Researchers cite fluorescent lights as having a high capability to trigger panic attacks.
-More studies have supported the claim, revealing that exposure to fluorescent can develop physiological symptoms like elevated heart rate and negative emotions.
+Researchers cite fluorescent lights as having high potential to trigger panic attacks.
+More studies have supported this claim, revealing that exposure to fluorescence can lead to unwanted physiological effects such as elevated heart rate and negative emotions.

 Evidence shows that exposure to artificial light—particularly at night—can affect mood and behavior regulation.
-The reason being, fluorescent light disrupts your circadian rhythm by delaying the production of melatonin.
+The reason is because fluorescent lights disrupt your circadian rhythm by delaying the production of melatonin.
 A disrupted circadian rhythm cannot efficiently regulate your moods, emotions, or even hormone production.
-(It’s no wonder studies point to night shift workers experiencing more depression-like episodes than their daytime counterparts.)
+It’s no wonder studies have shown that night shift workers experience more depression-like episodes than their daytime counterparts.

-Blue light wavelengths, as present in fluorescents, are also known to disrupt sleep patterns.
-(Further contributing to anxiety, panic, and other mood issues.)
+Blue light wavelengths, as present in fluorescent lights, are also known to disrupt sleep patterns.
+This can further contribute to anxiety, feelings of panic, and other mood disorders.

 Can LED lights cause dizziness?

-So, seeing that LED lights flickering is more pronounced than in fluorescents, dimming by 100%, as opposed to 35% in fluorescents.
-LED lights may be more likely to cause dizziness and other chronic conditions than fluorescent lights.
+The flicker rate of LED lights is more pronounced than in fluorescent lights dimming by 100% as opposed to 35% in fluorescents.
+Thus, LED lights may be more likely to cause dizziness and other chronic conditions than fluorescent lights.

 According to Professor Arnold Wilkins, a professor of psychology at the University of Essex,